 The decision reflects the ever-changing conditions relating to the COVID-19 pandemic.
 Factors entering into the decision includes the lessening of active COVID-19 cases across the states of New Hampshire and Vermont, and in New England generally.
 These revised visitor guidelines will remain in place until such time as conditions and cases dictate our revisiting public safety concerns relative to these guidelines.

 Subscribe to updates from New London Hospital.

 Currently, New London Hospital (NLH) is providing testing for symptomatic individuals at our drive-up testing site.
 An order from your primary care provider is required -for appointment scheduling.
 Some of the key symptoms that determine this decision include fever, cough, chest congestion, significant fatigue, loss of taste or smell and shortness of breath.
-The NH Department of Health and Human Services opened several testing sites throughout the state, with the closest one in Claremont.
+The NH Department of Health and Human Services opened several testing sites throughout the state, with the closest locations in Concord or Lebanon.
 Registration for these testing sites is available on this state webpage.

 New London Hospital currently remains open and outpatient appointments, urgent, and emergency procedures continue.

 In addition we are suspending all fitness classes, community education/meetings and external group sessions until further notice.
 The events calendar will be updated once these activities commence: www.newlondonhospital.org/events

 We are incredibly grateful to community members who volunteer their time in service to the hospital.
 In an abundance of caution this program is currently suspended.
 We look forward to welcoming our volunteers back in the future.

 Additional Information and Resources